 Electric vs Manual Roller Shutter Regulations

 The choice between electric and manual roller shutters influences compliance obligations, especially regarding electrical safety, operational controls, and energy efficiency.
+It also affects who can legally install the system, because motorised shutters usually require a licensed electrician for final wiring and testing, while manual systems focus more heavily on mechanical standards and safe operation.

 Legal Considerations Affecting Operation Type